 It was some of the hardest and most painful things I have ever done.
 It was the best thing I have ever done.

 Now I’m training again, the plan for next year is to hike in South America.
 Hopefully Patagonia.
 I will climb all the mountains and I want to feel the pain.
 This pain is the only way to freedom.
-Freedom from superficial, man-made issues, from ego and fake feeling of supremacy we people have on this earth.
+Freedom from superficial, man-made issues, from ego and fake feelings of supremacy we people have on this earth.

 And this is why you too should climb that mountain.